M2Lingual: Enhancing Multilingual, Multi-Turn Instruction Alignment in Large Language Models: Methodology

 \subsection{Seed Selection}

-We select seed samples from two different sources of Aya --- Aya dataset and Aya Collection, both of which receive high average approval ratio by human annotators~\cite{ayadataset}.
-Seed 1 Aya dataset contains general IR pairs written by native speakers/annotators which enables capturing region-specific language nuances and cultural contexts.
-We randomly select $100$ prompts for each of the $70$ languages resulting in $7000$ seed samples from the Aya dataset.
-Seed 2 Aya collection covers $19$ different NLP tasks where each task has parallel examples in $113$ different languages.
-To ensure a proper balance of the number of examples across all languages, we only focus on $70$ languages of the Aya dataset.
-We exclude two NLP tasks from Aya collection - 1) text simplification, as it requires rewriting a complex or a simplified version of a sentence - a task already supported by our \Evol, and 2) multilingual event entity task, as the Aya collection does not have a consistent format for this task.
-Finally, for each task in the Aya collection, we randomly sample $6$ examples per language, resulting in $6 \times 70 \times 17 = 7140$ seed examples.
+To ensure that we select diverse seeds capturing language nuances and covering a variety of NLP tasks, we select seed examples from the Aya dataset and collection as both have a high average approval ratio by human annotators~\cite{ayadataset}.

+\textbf{Aya dataset seeds.} Aya dataset has general IR pairs written by native speakers that captures region specific language nuances and cultural contexts.
+We randomly select $100$ IR pairs for each of the $70$ languages, resulting in $7000$ seed IR pairs.

+\textbf{Aya collection seeds.} Aya collection covers $19$ NLP tasks where each task has parallel examples in $113$ languages.
+To ensure a proper balance of the number of examples across all languages, we only focus on $70$ languages and exclude two NLP tasks --- 1) text simplification, as it is already supported by our \Evol~prompts, and 2) multilingual event entity task, as Aya do not have a consistent format for this task.
+Finally, for each task in the collection, we randomly sample $6$ examples per language, resulting in $6 \times 70 \times 17 = 7140$ IR seeds.
 We select $6$ random samples per task per language to ensure balanced amount of seed samples from Aya collection when compared to the seeds from Aya dataset.
-Thus, our final seeds contain $7000 + 7140 = 14140$ samples.
+Thus, our final seeds contain $7000 + 7140 = 14140$ IR samples.